Engineer Corps Memorial Centre: Exhibits

 Several artifact exhibitions demonstrate the use and the range of roles that the Royal New Zealand Engineers had including, communications, calculations, surveying, horizontal and vertical construction, design, bridging, demolitions, water supply, improvised explosive devices and booby traps, mine warfare, field defences, postal and courier and so on.

 The Kitchener Room

-Within the museum building, houses the Kitchener Silver collection presented to the RNZE by the Kitchener family (Estate of Field Marshall Lord Kitchener), along with a range of other cups, plates, silverware, trophies, and medal collections, many dating back to the nineteenth century.
+Within the museum building, houses the Kitchener Silver collection presented to the RNZE by the Kitchener family (Estate of Field Marshal Lord Kitchener), along with a range of other cups, plates, silverware, trophies, and medal collections, many dating back to the nineteenth century.

 Library

 The library contains over 6,000 items of reference material and acts as the "Technical Information Center" for the RNZE.
 The literature covers general and combat engineering, general and military history, professional papers, and records.
 Within the collection, there are military training manuals from Australia, New Zealand, the United Kingdom and the United States of America.
 There are also books covering topics of engineering and design, as well as fundamental sciences and other subjects, all encompassing the role of the engineer in peacetime and in times of conflict, providing humanitarian assistance and disaster relief (HADR) and professional engineering support.
 The library, having a focus on the RNZE, contains past deployment reports and project documents, as well as unit history sheet records.
 In addition to literature, photo albums and pictorial records visually cover the extensive history of the engineering corps.